Info360 Asset Key Features | New and Existing Features | Autodesk

 VAPAR Solutions AI integration

-Within Info360 Asset, use VAPAR Solutions AI (licenced separately) to review your CCTV footage to code your inspection footage, identify and classify pipe defects, and flag problems for review. (video: 21 secs)
+Within Info360 Asset, use VAPAR Solutions AI (licensed separately) to review your CCTV footage to code your inspection footage, identify and classify pipe defects, and flag problems for review. (video: 21 sec.)

 NEW